-Please post all course-related questions in the Piazza Forum so that the whole class may benefit from our conversation.
+Please post all course-related questions in the Ed Forum so that the whole class may benefit from our conversation.
 Please contact me privately for matters of a personal nature.
 We will strive to reply to course-related questions within 48 business hours.
-We will strive to return your assignments and grades for course activities to you within 5 days of the due date.
-You can find a detailed communication policy as well as information on Slack Office Hours on the Course Homepage.
+We will strive to return your assignments and grades for course activities to you within one week of the due date.